shyamaksharma/Study_Tracker/README.md

 	4. The system will manage each day separately within a loop.
 	5. The system will ensure that all modules run only when main.py is executed directly (using the if __name__ == "__main__" guard).
 	6. The system will integrate all components to ensure the complete Input → Processing → Output cycle.

+⸻

+# Non-Functional Requirements

+# 1. Usability
+	•	The system should be simple for any user to operate without technical knowledge.

+	•	All prompts should be easy to understand.

+# 2. Reliability
+	•	The program should run without crashing during normal use.

+	•	Input validation should prevent incorrect data from breaking the program.

+# 3. Performance
+	•	The system should respond immediately to user input.

+	•	Processing daily study data should take less than a second, even with multiple subjects.

+# 4. Maintainability
+	•	The code should be organized into separate modules (Input, Processing, Output, Main) so it’s easy to update or expand later.

+	•	Variable names and functions should be readable and meaningful.

+# 5. Portability
+	•	The program should run on any system that supports Python 3 (Windows, macOS, or Linux).

+	•	No special libraries should be required.

+# 6. Data Integrity
+	•	The program should store and calculate study times accurately.

+	•	No data from one day should interfere with another day’s records.